 The Deserve EDU Card exchange rate is Mastercard’s exchange rate on the date you make an international purchase.
 Mastercard exchange rates change on a daily basis, and they update these rates each day on their website.

 The best international credit card for students is the Bank of America® Travel Rewards Credit Card for Students.
 It belongs to the Visa network so you can use it extensively outside of the United States, whether you’re traveling or studying abroad.
 It also features a 0% foreign transaction fee, which means you will not be charged extra for purchases made in another country.
-And its travel-oriented rewards also make it an attractive international credit card for students.
+Its travel-oriented rewards also make it an attractive international credit card for students.
 It offers 25,000 points for spending $1,000 in the first 90 days.
-Plus, you earn 3 points per $1 spent on purchases at the Bank of America Travel Center and 1.5 points per $1 spent on all other purchases.… read full answer
+Plus, you earn 1.5 - 3 points per $1 on purchases.… read full answer

 The card’s global acceptance should be taken into account.
 Not all credit cards are accepted everywhere, and cards from some networks are accepted in more countries than others.
 Mastercard is in the lead, with over 210 countries and territories, followed closely by Visa (over 200) and Discover (200).
 American Express cards can be used in over 160 countries and territories.

-Best for Travel - Bank of America® Travel Rewards Credit Card for Students.
-Online offer of 25,000 points for spending $1,000 in the first 90 days.
-3 points per $1 spent on purchases at the Bank of America Travel Center and 1.5 points per $1 spent on all other purchases.
-0% foreign transaction fee. $0 annual fee.
-Accepts students with limited credit (less than 3 years of credit history).
+The Bank of America Travel Rewards for Students credit card has an online offer of 25,000 points for spending $1,000 in the first 90 days.
+Plus, you can earn 3 points per $1 spent on purchases at the Bank of America Travel Center and 1.5 points per $1 spent on all other purchases.
+The card also comes with a 0% foreign transaction fee and a $0 annual fee.
+It accepts students with limited credit (less than 3 years of credit history).

-Best for International Students - Deserve® EDU Mastercard for Students.
-No SSN required – students with a passport, a U.S. bank account along with some other documentation are eligible to apply.
-1% cash back on all purchases. $0 foreign transaction fee. $0 annual fee.
+The Deserve EDU credit card has no SSN requirement.
+So, students with a passport, a U.S. bank account along with some other documentation are eligible to apply.
+The card offers 1% cash back on all purchases.
+Plus, it has a $0 foreign transaction fee and a $0 annual fee.